tjormola/weatherlib/README.txt

-   Weather library home page is at [1]http://solitudo.net/software/lua/weatherlib/ and it can be downloaded from the public Git repository at git://scm.solitudo.net/weatherlib.git.
+   Weather library home page is at [1]http://solitudo.net/software/lua/weatherlib/ and it can be downloaded by cloning the public Git repository at git://scm.solitudo.net/weatherlib.git.
 Gitweb interface is available at [2]http://scm.solitudo.net/gitweb/public/weatherlib.git.

-   Remember to download the submodules after cloning weatherlib.git.
-    1. $ git submodule init
-    2. $ git submodule update

                                   Installation